andreimerlescu/andreimerlescu/README.md

 ---

-## Consulting availability

-I provide consulting services for organizations that need my expertise but don't need me building full time.

-**Retainer:** $3,000/mo · covers up to 20 hours per month (works out to 5 hours per week)

-**Additional hours:** $200/hr · billed $40 per 12-minute units

-**After hours:** $400/hr · billed $800 for the first 12-minute units, then $80 per 12-minute units between 11PM-6AM EST

-> _**Note**: This is reasonable because of the impact that my neurological disorder has to reconcile with since the orphanage.
-It's never stopped me from building, but I've let my boundaries be crossed.
-Frivolous alarms can impact my disability, and this rate establishes clear boundaries within reason._

-**Minimum engagement:** 1 month (longest was 17 years) · _No maximum._

-**What I work on:** web application development with AI · cloud infrastructure engineering · ai integration services (mcp, rag, or local llm) · strategic opportunities for growth, cost savings, and applied technology · multi-region cloud hosting solutions · CI/CD pipelines including rebuilds · perforce (p4) at scale · systems analysis · big data processing

-### Reasonable expectations

-Professionally, I've provided consulting services even while employed full time for the 21+ year professional tenure of my career.
-I respect all IP of each client and am able to appropriately compartmentalize responsibilities, follow-ups, and sub-projects.
-In full time engagements in the past, I've openly communicated with leadership about this service offering.

-Each retainer covers 5 hours per week with extensions of up to 4 additional hours per week and are capped at 9 hours per day, therefore all consulting services range between $3,000-$7,000 per month.

-Consulting services are provided Monday-Friday at either 8AM-9AM or 12PM-1PM or between 6PM-10PM EST. Weekends can be requested if services are needed.

----

 ## Selected impact

 My work has primarily advanced the organizations I've worked with from the inside — infrastructure, pipelines, and platforms — rather than direct end-user or customer-facing product work.